Former champ Dillashaw dominates Lineker at UFC 207

 Borg, of Albuquerque, New Mexico, showcased his superior grappling throughout the three-round bout, which was fought at 129.5 pounds because Borg missed weight.
 He beat out Smolka in one positional battle after another, and threatened an arm-triangle finish in the third round.

 The 23-year-old is off to a 4-2 start in the UFC.
 His two losses have come against very good opposition in Dustin Ortiz and Justin Scoggins.
-He has missed weight twice in his last phree bouts but expressed confidence in staying at 125 pounds.
+He has missed weight twice in his past three bouts but expressed confidence in staying at 125 pounds.

 Magny sends Hendricks to a third straight defeat